The sudden rise of the coronavirus grim reaper: Ghana’s dancing pallbearers

 Forget to wash your hands before eating?
 Cue the dancing pallbearers.

-People in China, Brazil and the United States have shared video after video since the outbreak began, garnering millions of clicks and an international fan base for the group.
+People in China, Brazil and the United States have shared video after video since the outbreak began, garnering millions of clicks and an international fan base for the pallbearers.

 Benjamin Aidoo, who leads the group, isn’t sure how it happened.
 He woke up one March morning and saw his signature moves everywhere.